Terraform the Hard Way

 There isn't one common approach — there are four, each with a distinct failure mode.

-All four are stable starting points and quietly accumulate the same gap: a README that punts on the real questions — where centralized logs go, where DNS zones get managed, how multi-region deployments work, why you want more AWS accounts than you think — and a layout that stays inconsistent forever, with cookiecutter scripts and an INFRASTRUCTURE.md papering over the gaps until untangling it later costs more than getting it right would have.
+All four work.
+Each one defers the same set of questions — where centralized logs go, where DNS zones get managed, how multi-region deployments work, why you want more AWS accounts than you think — to a README that gets written later.
+The cost of deferring shows up as migration work the first time the layout has to change, usually with cookiecutter scripts and an INFRASTRUCTURE.md papering over the gaps in the meantime.

 2